JTPMNR/JTPMNR/README.md

 - 👋 Hi, I’m @JTPMNR
+I'm an artist, but I'm learning IT and programming in python.
+This will likely be where I post my code, ask for help, and look back on how far I've come in coding.
 - 👀 I’m interested in ... learning IT computer systems and learning Python.
      I am also interested in indie game dev, but that has been put to the side in order to pursue my studies.
 - 🌱 I’m currently learning ... (see previous lines)